-As a boy of three I began working in my father’s photo studio, located in our home, to keep him company.
-By the age of eight I was directly assisting him in photography in and out of the Studio and darkroom.
-By thirteen I was photographing weddings for the Studio, was doing studio work with plenty of dark room time, and was the sports photographer for my High School.
+At three I began working in my father’s home photo studio to keep company with him, and I worked in the studio until I graduated high school.
 After my Freshman year in a Liberal Arts College, I transferred to the Memphis Academy of Arts, majoring in sculpture.
 After graduating, the following year was spent working on several sculpture commissions.
-Later, the pursuit of engineering a monumental public sculpture led me to Virginia Tech where I was offered a scholarship at The College of Architecture.
-I taught introductory photography during my time there.
+Later, the pursuit of engineering a monumental public sculpture led me to Virginia Tech where I was offered a scholarship in The College of Architecture -there I taught introductory photography.

 Now printing and creating new imagery, the several media I use help translate my expression in different ways - my favorite being photogravure, followed by Pt/Pd, an expensive process.
 It just depends on the image and what one is trying to get out of the printed piece - sometimes silver-gel or other process is the best choice for the print.

 The CV from my website is: www.maxwellsilverhammer.com/bio/